in2workspace/dome-iac/wallet/prod/identity-provider/README.md

 1. Start by setting up your local environment.
 2. Navigate to the docker/wallet directory.
 3. Follow the instructions in the README file to set up your local environment.
-4. Once your environment is up and running, visit the following URL: (http://localhost:8084/admin/WalletIdP/console/)
+4. Once your environment is up and running, visit the following URL: (http://localhost:8084/admin/wallet/console/)
 5. Log in using the following credentials:
     - **Username:** adminWallet
     - **Password:** adminPass

 > Note: If you prefer to log in with the Keycloak admin rather than the wallet admin, visit the following URL: [http://localhost:8084/admin/master/console/](http://localhost:8084/admin/master/console/).
-However, keep in mind that this 'admin' user is not part of the WalletIdP application but belongs to the Master application.
+However, keep in mind that this 'admin' user is not part of the wallet application but belongs to the Master application.
 To access with the Keycloak admin use this credentials:
     **Username:** adminWallet
     **Password:** adminPass